tycharlie99/tycharlie99.github.io/posts/vim-tutorial/index.md

 ---
-title: "Vim Tutorial"
+title: "Getting Started with Vim"
-description: "The tutorial for the beginner to learn the Vim."
+description: "A beginner-friendly guide to learning Vim and its core editing modes."
 publishedDate: 2023-03-21
 lastModified: 2023-04-10
 categories: ["Vim"]